Axel Bakayoko: Loan to Sochaux

-He joined French club Sochaux on 10 July 2017 for a season long loan.
+He joined French club Sochaux on 10 July 2017 for a season-long loan.
 He made his Ligue 2 debut on 28 July as a substitute replacing Aldo Kalulu in the 65th minute of a 2–0 home win over Bourg-Péronnas.
-On 8 August he played in the first round of the Coupe de la Ligue in a 3–1 away defeat against Valenciennes, he was replaced by Florin Berenguer after 70 minute.
+On 8 August he played in the first round of the Coupe de la Ligue in a 3–1 away defeat against Valenciennes, he was replaced by Florin Berenguer after 70 minutes.
 On 19 September, Bakayoko played his first match as a starter in Ligue 2, a 1–0 away defeat against Le Havre, he was replaced by Thomas Robinet in the 74th minute.
 On 6 February 2018, Bakayoko played his first match in Coupe de France as a substitute replacing Florian Martin in the 34th minute of a 4–1 home defeat against Paris Saint-Germain.
 On 6 April he scored his first professional goal, as a substitute, in the 89th minute of a 3–2 home win over Orléans.
 Bakayoko ended his loan to Sochaux with 19 appearances, one goal and one assist, he also played four matches in the reserve team in Championnat National 3.

 Loan to St. Gallen

 On 17 July 2018, Inter announced that they had loaned out Bakayoko to Swiss club FC St. Gallen for the whole 2018/19 season.
-Bakayoko had a good season with the Swiss side, playing 34 games for the club in that season, many of them on the right back although his normal position was on the wing.
+Bakayoko had a good season with the Swiss side, playing 34 games for the club in that season, many of them as right back although his usual position was on the wing.
 At the end of the season it was confirmed, that Bakayoko would stay one more season at the club, still on loan from Inter.